-The Department of Sanitation has plans to build a replacement sanitation garage near the FDR Drive between 73rd and 74th Streets.
-The previous building housed DSNY trucks, equipment and personnel in service of CD8 and CD5, including a mechanical broom operation.
-The building has been demolished and replaced on the same footprint, expanding into the available FAR.
+The Department of Sanitation is building a replacement sanitation garage located near the FDR Drive and 73rd-74th Streets.
+The existing building housed DSNY trucks, equipment and personnel in service of CD8 and CD5, including a mechanical broom operation.
+The building will be demolished and replaced on the same footprint, expanding into the available FAR.
 The replacement building will be taller requiring DSNY to come back to CB8 for a variance.

-Districts 8, District 6, and the broom operations will be at the new site.
+Districts 8 and District 6 and the broom operations will be at the new site.
 No new activities will occur at this facility.
 All activities for sanitation in the District 8 area will occur here, including maintenance.
+Although this project was halted due to budget constraints, CB8 requests that DSNY continue to keep us informed of the progress of this building when funds are restored.